 Where to find inspiration?

 For me mainly it’s Instagram and Pinterest.
 Instagram is full of amazing creators, and believe me any page can give you an idea and inspire you to create something absolutely unique.
 Want to check some creators?
-Try check out some feature accounts like @bulletjournal.ideas or @bujos.inspirations, or maybe try these hashtags #bujo, #bulletjournal, #bulletjournaljunkies, #bulletjournallove.
+Try checking out some feature accounts like @bulletjournal.ideas or @bujos.inspirations, or maybe try these hashtags #bujo, #bulletjournal, #bulletjournaljunkies, #bulletjournallove.

 That’s about it for now.
 Do you have any questions?
-Please leave them in comments section below, I’d love to know what are you Bullet Journal struggles and help you join our wonderful community.
+Please leave them in the comments section below, I’d love to know what are you Bullet Journal struggles and help you join our wonderful community.

-Hope this post was interesting, if you find it so, please share!
+Hope this post was interesting if you find it so, please share!
 If you enjoy my content and want to show your appreciation, please consider supporting me with a cup of coffee.